ArnoVdH/photoblog/content/timeline.md

 * Citytrip Prague, Czech Republic

 ## 2017
-* Moved to Ghent, Belgium
+* Moved to Maaltebruggestraat, Ghent
 * Started working at ING
 * Roadtrip France
 * Started taking antidepressants

 ## 2016
 * Citytrip to Copenhagen, Denmark
+* Started a course in photography at the Academy of Visual Arts
 * Moved back to parents in Lovendegem

 ## 2015